 SPECIFIC RULES CONCERNING THE HISTOLOGY LABORATORIES

 - 1. Use hand sanitizers upon entering. - 2.
-Use rubber gloves when touching the keyboard or the mouse of the digital equipment. - 3.
-You may clean the surfaces with wet towels before you start using them. - 4.
-Food and drinks are strictly forbidden on the premises of the department.
+You may clean the surfaces with hygenic towels before you start using them. - 3.
+Consumption of food and/or drinks is strictly forbidden.

 SPECIFIC RULES CONCERNING THE DISSECTION ROOMS